athrane/echospace/README.md

 ![Edge](/echospace-play.png)

 ## Start the music
-Start to play some music on computer.
+Start to play some music on the computer.

-Exmple: Go to YouTube and start to listen to the SHS 31 set:
+Example: Open another tab in the browser and go to YouTube and start to listen to the SHS 31 set:
 [SHS 31](https://www.youtube.com/watch?v=FE1sY4OY1D4&t=7537s).